maksuturva/magento2_payment_module/README.md

 ## Communication encoding

 Specifies which encoding is used.
-Will be deprecated in future, and only UTF8 will be supported.
+Only UTF8 will be supported.
 Do not change this.

 ## Preselect payment method in webshop